How to start and stop spring boot application using scripts?

 . /path/to/startup.sh

-You can restart your application straight from your local machines if you have a bash client using the following command.
+You can stop and start your application straight from your local machines if you have a bash client using the following command.
 I personally use this method most of the time to restart my applications hosted on my servers.

 sshpass -p password ssh userid@yourserver '/path/to/restart.sh'